The Encyclopedia of American Songs and Musicals

 its violence in the name of civilization.

-It is still nothing that a rock where nest gulls but its name will soon become for some a sinister symbol: Alcatraz Island, located in San Francisco Bay acquires the status of federal prison in January 1934.
+It is still nothing that a rock where gulls nest but its name will soon become for some a sinister symbol: Alcatraz Island, located in San Francisco Bay gets the status of federal prison in January 1934.

 All the mobsters will not however be luvky enough to taste the stern charm of its cells.
 While the organized underworld leads its business in a well structured way, others prefer to take alone the road to perdition.
 Often issued from modest backgrounds and provincial towns, they distinguish themselves at first by small robberies before falling in the crime.
 They move gradually to violence and murder, playing with their life as with others.
 Newspapers are fond of this kind of characters of which they make their headlines.
 Their adventures keep readers in suspense like a detective series that would unfold live.
 Their run makes actually of them almost legendary heroes before they fall logically under the Feds bullets.